Southampton-RSG-Training/shell-novice/_episodes/03-pipefilter.md

 > Why do you think `uniq` only removes *adjacent* duplicated lines?
 > (Hint: think about very large data sets.)
 What other command could
 > you combine with it in a pipe to remove all duplicated lines?
+>
+> > ## Solution
+> >
+> > `uniq` doesn't search through entire files for matches, as in the shell we can be working with files that are 100s of MB or even tens of GB in size, with hundreds, thousands or even more unique values.
+> > The more lines there are, likely the more unique values there are, and each line has to be compared to each unique value.
+The time taken would scale more or less with the square of the size of the file!
+> >
+> > Whilst there are ways to do that kind of comparison efficiently, implementing them would require making `uniq` a much larger and more complicated program - so, following the Unix philosophy of small, simple programs that chain together, `uniq` is kept small and the work required is offloaded to another, specialist program.
+> >
+> > In this case, `sort | uniq` would work.
+> {: .solution}
 {: .challenge}

 > ## Pipe reading comprehension